 Need to peel and slice peaches for a recipe?
-Here's how to do it like a pro.
+Here's how to do it.

 Choose the right peach for peeling.
 For best results, use freestone peaches.
 These are the kinds of peaches that easily release their large inner seed, also called the pit or stone.
 This is how easy it is to cut open a freestone peach.
 You just cut along the natural seam and twist the two halves in opposite directions.
 A freestone peach will pop right open if it's ripe.